-If you have a talented player coming up on his senior season, talk to the coach about the benefits of redshirting.
-It may be worth it to him to play another year without losing playing time or eligibility, as he works his way into the starting lineup next year.
+Talk to the coach about the benefits of redshirting if you have a talented player coming up in his senior season.
+It may be worth it for him to play another year without losing playing time or eligibility as he works his way into the starting lineup next year.

 Learning about why and how players redshirt is just the beginning.
 Learn more about the actual game of football itself with our in-depth guides.

 Let’s keep learning!
 Our learning center is packed with information regarding techniques, schemes, and more!

 If you’re looking for more in-depth breakdowns & coaching resources, visit our coaching resource page.